Zackptg5/Cross-Compiled-Binaries-Android/README.md

 # Cross Compiled Binaries for Android
-This repo contains a variety of static compiled binaries cross compiled for android with Android NDK
+This repo contains a variety of static compiled binaries cross compiled for android with Android NDK.
+Feel free to use them for whatever.
+Also contains some files for ccbins mod

-Currently Includes:
+## Currently includes:
 * Bash (v5.11) - note that Linaro toolchain was used for arm64
 * Bc (v1.07.1)
-* Busybox (1.31.1) - has selinux support
+* Busybox (v1.31.1) - has selinux support
 * Coreutils (v8.31) - includes patches for advanced cp/mv (adds progress bar functionality)
 * Cpio (v2.12)
 * Curl (v7.67.0) - boringssl support and more - working ssl